 Depending on your penchant for reading deep into things Unicorn Store is likely to leave you either underwhelmed or confused by its less-than-metaphorical denouement.
 You might just be indifferent to how literally it all plays out.
 It’s a movie perched on the edge of reality and fantasy, and it definitely has interesting ideas going on.
 Credit Larson’s reliable acting for the film’s few moments of poignancy.
 Yet as director, much like she’s written as the lead, she is often too forceful with her hand, too eager to rush seemingly important developments to nab the ending she thinks she’s due.

-Recommendation: Unicorn Store‘s an easier one to access if you’re a Brie Larson fan and you have a lot of patience for awkward, relentlessly self-deprecating millennials.
+Moral of the Story: Unicorn Store‘s an easier one to access if you’re a Brie Larson fan and you have a lot of patience for awkward, relentlessly self-deprecating millennials.
 If the word ‘Adulting’ doesn’t make you want to throw chairs.
 Believing in unicorns would be a plus, too.
 Of course the subject matter isn’t what’s off-putting.
 The narrative execution makes it hard to invest in the fantastical off-shoots of the real-world, and in this modern Peter Pan fairytale, not being able to believe is kind of a big problem.

 Running Time: 92 mins.